Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 GenAI can also have some side effects.
 For example tools like GitHub Copilot are being shown to help with [code quality](https://github.blog/2023-10-10-research-quantifying-github-copilots-impact-on-code-quality/#:~:text=Our%20research%20found%20that%20the,Copilot%20and%20GitHub%20Copilot%20Chat.) on top of productivity.

 These side effects, in my opinion, arise from use cases with this application of AI.
-A large part of labor today has to do with creating content for our peers to consume (A report encompassing decisions we've made, code, artwork for a new characters concept).
+A large part of labor today has to do with creating content for our peers to consume (A report encompassing decisions we've made, code, artwork for a new character's concept).
 A lot of labor is also understanding/distilling the content provided to us (issues a medical patient is reporting, code, a recorded meeting between colleagues) and making a decision based off of it.
 I grossly oversimplify by bucketing these into 2 groups:
 - Content Generation
 - Content Synthesis